 So go to Google search console and look for any crawl error such as Not found (404), Not response, Time out.

-These errors will not only lose your customers but also your relationship with your website and Googlebot too.
+These errors will lose not only your customers but also your relationship with your website and Googlebot too.

 Robots can’t Index your web pages